 Things to look out for are, an uncharged battery, this could suggest the seller is hiding something, a lack of manual, charger and other peripherals, this could mean the camera has been stolen.
 Take your lenses and your own memory card, and thoroughly look the camera over.
 Take pictures, preferably outside with your lens and card and also take a shot or two of a blank white wall to check for sensor dust.
 Check that you lens both fits snugly on the bayonet mount and that it is connecting properly.
 Fire off shots at a range of shutter speeds to make sure that the shutter is behaving as it should.
 If possible take a laptop with you, especially if you have travelled far.
 This will enable you to check out images over a cup of coffee before deciding on a purchase.
 Look for tell tale signs of misuse in the camera.

 One give away on some DSLR’s is wear and tear around the tripod mounting.
 This can suggest that the camera has been tripod mounted many times, which in turn suggests professional use.
 Minor dents and abrasions are also a sign of misuse as is a frayed or dirty camera strap.

-If you can, buy in person by Karl Zeissky, on Flickr
+Karl Zeissky, on Flickr

 The used camera market is now vast and there are some great bargains to be had, not only for someone who is financially strapped, to buy a decent entry level DSLR but also for enthusiasts who want to take their photography to the next level by buying a last generation professional DSLR at one quarter the price of the current models.
 With a little care and research, you can find some absolute gems on the used market allowing you to progress your hobby or career without a huge outlay.